 - a.
 Personnel Responsible Principals - b.
 Timeline Initially August, 2010, and supporting ongoing - 4.
 Evaluation Criteria Formative progress monitoring (frequent and ongoing) and summative benchmark assessment each nine weeks will provide evaluative information as to what extent teachers are impacting student achievement.
 End-of-year course scores by students will provide evaluations this action milestone. - E. Major Milestone Activity/Step Implement a parent/community support group to provide ongoing mentoring and support to instructional program. - 1.
 Personnel Assigned The principal will appoint a parent/community executive committee to provide leadership for the advisory group. - 2.
 Timeline August 1, 2010 School parent/community advisory support group in place - 3.
 Start Up The principal and executive committee will have the responsibility of writing the bylaws of the committee that give support to the school and teachers. - a.
 Personnel Responsible The principal, president, and vice-president of the parent/community support group will establish the bylaws. - b.
 Utilize technology with Renaissance Learning's "Home Connect" to provide parents with continuous real time data on their student's progress towards goals. - c.
 Timeline July 1, 2010 - 4.
 Evaluation Criteria The school will utilize formative progress monitoring (frequent and ongoing) and summative benchmark assessment each nine weeks to determine impact of the parent/community support group related to student achievement. - F. Major Milestone Activity/Step At defined intervals, the Project Director will report to the board on implementation of milestones in order to impact decisions and policy related to staffing, calendars, time, vertical and horizontal curriculum alignment, and budgeting, in support of comprehensive improvement.
-In addition, this step will ensure that sufficient LEA support is provided as necessary to result in increased attendance and graduation rates. - Personnel Assigned The Project Director will work with principal, Assistant Superintendent for Teaching and Learning, and the Ex.
+In addition, this step will ensure that sufficient LEA support is provided as necessary to result in increased attendance and graduation rates. - Personnel Assigned The Project Director will work with principal, Assistant SuperIntendent for Teaching and Learning, and the Ex.
 Director of Instructional Services and Federal Programs to prepare reports and data to present to the board. - 2.
 Timeline Initial board presentation will be made upon the project start up and progress reports made on nine-week intervals. - 3.
 Start Up The Project Director will conduct an initial review of staffing, school calendar, master schedule, personnel assignments, allocation of funding, utilization of resources, student data by teacher, instructional practice by teacher, and instructional leadership performance. - a.Personnel Project Director, principal, Assistant Superintendent of Teaching and Learning and the Ex.
 Director of Instructional Service and Federal Programs or designee will conduct the initial review. - b.Timeline August 2010 - 4.
 Evaluation Criteria Student performance data will serve as evaluation measures.
 School Board meeting minutes will reflect presentation of information as well as resulting reallocation of resources, policy impact and program adjustments.
 Summative student performance assessment results will serve as the ultimate determination of student performance impact.

-For TEA Use Only

-Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 165901 County-District No.

-by telepho ne/e-mall/FAX on School Years 2010-2013 •

-by y of TEA.
-Amendment No.

-Texas Title I Priority Schools Grant

-Participation of the control of the Schedule #4B-Program Description

-Intervention Model

-school in tervention model that aligns List the groups of participants who will actively to the identified needs of the campus. assist in the process to select a

-1 l l rovement Committee (DEIC)

-2 Campus Education Imp provement Committee (CEIC)

-3 Campus Instructional specialists and coaches Team - comprise of principal, assistant principal, lead teachers, instructional

-4 Teaching and Learning Executive Director of Inst Department - comprise of Assistant Superintend ructional Services and Federal Programs, and all t dent of Teaching and Learning, the Instructional Directors.

-5 Other professional staff

-6 Parents

-7 Community representative es

-8 Students

-9 РТА

-10
+For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with by of TEA, School Years 2010-2013 Amendment No. ···• Texas Title I Priority Schools Grant Schedule #4B-Program Description Intervention Model 激制的原金 指数的复数形式多数形式 经总值 医多克兰 医原 List the groups of participants who will active school, Int tervention model that aligns to o the Identified needs of the campus.
+1 District Education Improvement Committee (DEIC) 2 Campus Education Improvement Committee (CEIC) 3 Campus Instructional Team - comprise of principal, assistant principal, lead teachers, instructional specialists and coaches 4 Teaching and Learning Department - comprise of Assistant Superintendent of Teaching and Learning, Executive Director of Instructional Services and Federal Programs, and all the Instructional Directors.
+5 Other professional staff 6 Parents 7 Community representatives 8 Students 9 PTA 10